Felicità tà tà

-Felicità tà tà is a studio album by Italian singer and actress Raffaella Carrà, released in 1974 by CGD.
-The album contains such hits of the singer as "Rumore" and "Felicità tà tà", which became the title theme of the 1974 TV show Canzonissima.
+Felicità tà tà is the sixth studio album by Italian singer Raffaella Carrà, released in 1974 by Compagnia Generale del Disco.

+The album includes the successful hits "Rumore" and "Felicità tà tà", which served the title theme of the 1974 TV show Canzonissima.

 Although the album initially failed to chart, in 2024, due to the anniversary reissue from Sony Music, it reached 48th place in the Italian chart.
 It was also certified platinum in Italy.